 Public Outreach Opportunities

-Executive Committee (15 members): Blank spots below indicate vacancies in our executive committee that we need to fill.
-If you are interested in being a representative on the executive committee, please contact Delores Woodhurst at 573-248-7445 or dvwoodhurst@gmail.com.
+Executive Committee (14 members): The blank spots below indicate vacancies on our executive committee that need to be filled.
+If you are interested in serving as a representative on the executive committee, please contact Delores Woodhurst at 573-248-7445 or via email at dvwoodhurst@gmail.com.

 President: Ron Leake